Sanaebadi97/Online-Fashion-Store/README.md

 Shop for clothing and fashion online
 Which is expandable.
-And I will complete this development in the
+And I will complete this de

 And you can certainly help me develop
 So let's start :)